 Advanced charting techniques are one of those things which differentiate Experts from novice Excel users.

-As I said by using advanced Excel charts make your data more focused and easily understandable.
+As I said by using advanced Excel charts makes your data more focused and easily understandable.
 You can also use them in your dashboards and templates to make them more effective.

 I hope the list of charts which I have shared with you will help you to get better at charting but now you have to tell me one thing.

-Do you have any other chart which you use frequently in your work?
+Do you have another chart that you use frequently in your work?

 Share with me in the comment section, I’d love to hear from you, and please don’t forget to share this list with your friends.
 I’m sure they will appreciate it.